-Chesapeake is also requesting authority to issue up to 1 ,000,000 shares of Chesapeake preferred stock for possible acquisitions, financing transactions, and other general corporate purposes, including potential distribution under the Company's Shareholder Rights Agreement ("Rights Agreement") adopted by the Board of Directors on August 20, 1999.
+general corporate purposes, including, but not limited to, working capital, retirement of short-term debt, retirement of long-term debt and capital improvements.
+Chesapeake was also authorized to issue up to 1,000,000 shares of Chesapeake preferred stock for possible acquisitions, financing transactions, and other general corporate purposes, including potential distribution under the Company's Shareholder Rights Agreement adopted by the Board of Directors on August 20, 1999.